ebmdatalab/euctr-tracker-code/README.md

 ### Service operation

-Once a month, we run a management command that uses `scrapy` to scrape the EUCTR register, via cron.
+Once a month, we run a shell script `crawl-and-dump-eutrialstracker_live.sh` that does two things:

+1. It executes command that uses `scrapy` to scrape the EUCTR register, via cron.
 This writes to a local postgres database, `euctr`.
 It takes up to 4 days to run - it must do a full scrape each time, due to the design of the website we are scraping.

-When the scrape finishes the script `convertdata-eutrialstracker_live.sh` is run.
-This runs the management command `get_trials_from_db`, which creates a CSV based on this data, and writes it to the `euctr-tracker-data` directory.
+2. It runs the Djano management command `get_trials_from_db`, which creates a CSV based on this data, and writes it to the `euctr-tracker-data` directory.

 Every 30 minutes, `loaddata-eutrialstracker_live.sh` is also run.
 If any uncommitted changes are found in the `euctr-tracker-data`